The MacDonald Brothers: The World Outside and With Love (2008–2009)

 Their second album, The World Outside was released on 15 October 2007 and included a few of the Macs own songs as well as a track "Runaway (Do You Love Me)" written and given to them by Sir Elton John..
 The album peaked at No. 41 on the UK chart.
 It entered the Scottish album charts at No. 2, just being pipped to the post by the "Stereophonics" on the week of release.

-The Great Big Scottish Songbook was released on 26 May 2008 by EMI and featured a few of The MacDonald Bros tracks as well as some of Scotland's most well known artists including KT Tunstall, The Proclaimers, Simple Minds and Runrig.
+The Great Big Scottish Songbook was released on 26 May 2008 by EMI Records, and featured The MacDonald Brothers tracks as well as some of Scotland's most well known artists including KT Tunstall, The Proclaimers, Simple Minds and Runrig.
+In 2008, The MacDonald Brothers again joined Irish boy band Westlife on the Scottish leg of their UK Tour.

-"Runaway (Do You Love Me)" was released as a download single, which was written by Elton John.
+"Runaway (Do You Love Me)" was released as a download single, which was written by Elton John who later offered the song to The MacDonald Brothers following his decision not to record it himself.
+He later "gifted" the track to the duo for recording and release on their second album, The World Outside.
 Their third studio album, With Love was released on 18 February 2008, as a limited edition album for mothers day.
-It featured many love songs including "Wonderful Tonight" and "Unchained Melody."
+It featured predominately love songs including "Wonderful Tonight" and "Unchained Melody."
 The limited copies of the album sold out within the first two weeks.
-The same year, they released their fourth studio album entitled Young Celts was released on 13 October 2008 which saw the Macs return to their Scottish roots featuring tracks such as "Loch Lomond" and "Flower of Scotland," as well as some well known covers such as "So Young," by the Corrs.
+The same year, they released their fourth studio album entitled Young Celts was released on 13 October 2008 which saw the duo return to their Scottish roots featuring tracks such as "Loch Lomond" and "Flower of Scotland," as well as some well known covers such as "So Young," by the Corrs.
 "You Can Always Come Home Son" was released as a download single.
-The album, distributed only in Scotland peaked at No. 8.
+The album, distributed only in Scotland peaked at number eight on the Scottish Albums Chart.